Simulating MPI Applications

 $ sudo apt install simgrid pajeng make gcc g++ gfortran python3 vite

-For R analysis of the produced traces, you may want to install R and the pajengr package.
+For R analysis of the produced traces, you may want to install R.

 # install R and necessary packages